hutchinsonsam16/Chimera-The-Unbounded-Narrative-Engine/README.md

 * **Dual AI Engines**: Seamlessly switch between the powerful, cloud-based **Google Gemini API** for high-quality generation and a fully private, **in-browser local AI** for offline use.
 * **Dynamic Storytelling**: The AI acts as a "Director," reacting to your choices and dynamically updating the world, characters, and story around you.
+* **Living Characters**: Generate portraits for your character and NPCs.
+The engine automatically updates your character's portrait when significant events occur.
-* **Rich World Context**: Keep track of everything with dedicated panels for your character's stats, the evolving world lore, a web of NPC relationships, and an interactive map.
+* **Rich World Context**: Keep track of everything with dedicated panels for your character's stats, a structured knowledge base, a web of NPC relationships, and an interactive map.
+* **Full Narrative Control**: Branch your story with Snapshots, edit past actions to explore different outcomes, and use the Undo/Redo feature for fine-grained control.
-* **Resizable, Customizable UI**: Tailor your workspace to your liking with a draggable three-panel layout and multiple UI themes.
+* **Resizable, Customizable UI**: Tailor your workspace with a draggable three-panel layout and an advanced theme engine for customizing fonts, colors, and backgrounds.
 * **Full Data Control**: Save your game state locally at any time.
-When your saga is complete, export the entire story, including images and prompts, to a zip archive.
+When your saga is complete, export the entire story—including all text and every generated image—to a zip archive.
-* **Cross-Platform**: Built with Electron, Chimera is designed to run on Windows, macOS, and Linux.
+* **Cross-Platform Ready**: Designed to be packaged with Electron for Windows, macOS, and Linux.

 ## 🚀 Getting Started